 We wanted a web browser to be opened automatically, so that the website URLs could be checked.
 In this example, we used the Chrome browser.

 The list of mock contacts lived in an Excel sheet with a column called ‘Domain’.
 The sheet was uploaded to the ‘Read Excel’ building block, and then the property ‘Domain’ was mapped as the data input for the next step in the flow.

 We wanted our web browser to navigate to the URLs provided in the Excel sheet.
 Instead of typing in the URLs in the Web address field, the ‘Domain’ property served as a dynamic input to this building block.

-In this step in the task flow, we defined a value used for validation.
-In this case, the success criterium was for a URL to return an error message stating that the given domain does not exist – because we did not want the domains in our list of fake contacts to be owned by anyone.
+Next, we defined a value used for validation.
+We set up the case to pass if the URL returned an error message stating that the given domain does not exist, because we did not want the domains in our list of mock contacts to be owned by anyone.

-To indicate whether a domain exists, we asked LEAPWORK Studio to look for a web page header (an H1, specifically) with the text: “This site can’t be reached” as that is the Chrome browser’s default error message for domains that don’t exist.
+To indicate whether a domain existed, we asked LEAPWORK Studio to look for a web page header (H1, specifically) with the text: “This site can’t be reached” as that is the Chrome browser’s default error message for domains that don’t exist.